Medical Negligence in

 Medical negligence during the post-operative period after surgery can pose many dangers to your health and well-being.
 Two of the most severe and immediate threats are infection and blood clots, which are further discussed below.
 Another physically and emotionally taxing risk is a prolonged recovery, which can severely impede your path to full recovery and your ability to resume normal activity.

 - Infection: Surgery always entails some level of risk, and unfortunately, infection is the most common result of post-operative negligence.
-A healthcare provider’s duty after a surgery includes following the proper procedures to prevent infection.
+A healthcare provider’s duty after surgery includes following the proper procedures to prevent infection.
 For example, checking vital signs, analyzing blood test results, and ensuring sanitization of the equipment being used in your post-operative care are likely to be perceived by a court as baseline requirements under the medical standard of care.

 Reach Out Today

-Paul M. da Costa and his associates at Snyder Sarno D’Aniello Maceri & da Costa LLC will tirelessly advocate on your behalf to assist you in obtaining compensation for your injury resulting from post-operative medical negligence.
+Paul M. da Costa and his team at Snyder Sarno D’Aniello Maceri & da Costa LLC will tirelessly advocate on your behalf to assist you in obtaining compensation for your injury resulting from post-operative medical negligence.
 Contact us today to set up a consultation and discuss your case with an experienced professional.